ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **Javascript**

-Programming language with which everything is programmed at ioBroker and also own scripts are programmed.
+Programming language with which everything is programmed at ioBroker and also with which own scripts are programmed.

 * **js controller**